For Sunday, March 1st

 Mildred Madsen – We have just learned, seasonal parishioner of many years, Mildred Madsen, died November 26, 2019, in Clarks Summit, PA.

 We hope you will join us for coffee and conversation in the Parish Hall following our Sunday morning services.

-And, please consider volunteering to be a Coffee Hour Host sometime during this new year.
+Please consider volunteering to be a Coffee Hour Host sometime.
 It can be a great way to honor and celebrate a birthday, anniversary or other special occasion.
 There are still many Sundays available.
 The Sunday Hospitality Sign-Up Book is on the table at the Parish Hall entrance.

 Report clergy misconduct